 National Portrait Gallery

-With some 2300 European paintings on display, this is one of the richest art galleries in the world.
-There are seminal paintings from...
+With some 2300 European paintings on display, this is one of the world's richest art collections, with seminal paintings from every...

 The ‘royal parish church’ is a delightful fusion of classical and baroque styles.
 It was completed by James Gibbs in 1726 and serves as...